KEY LINKS:

 You are able to get a Southwest personal card if you currently have a Southwest business card (and vice versa)

 You’ll need one personal card and one business card (generally) to have enough points for the Southwest Companion Pass, unless you have additional points coming in from somewhere.
-It may make sense to apply for the business card as many people have reported that it’s easier to get a business card first and then a personal card, rather than the other way around.
+It may make sense to apply for the business card first as many people have reported that it’s easier to get a business card first and then a personal card, rather than the other way around.

 The Bottom Line